 – Roads are bad (in Montreal), and if you can feel every pothole and bump (tabarnak!) while driving around in a car, you feel it 10x more on a scooter.

-– There is not much choice in terms of brands/models and service.
+– There are not many choices in terms of brands/models and service.

 – In Quebec, a license plate for a scooter costs the same as for a car. (thank you SAAQ)